theneva/dissertation/src/components/interview-results.md

 First, all of the services currently run without any isolation, so they always compete for the same computing resources.
 Isolation would allow restricting the processing power available to any given service on demand.
 Many of the performance problems the FINN.no platform is currently encountering can be traced back to a lack of service isolation.
 This is a key factor in the selection of a new deployment strategy.
 Lack of service isolation also requires dynamic allocation of computing resources, as some services scale vertically (using threads, and thus requiring more resources on a single machine), while other services scale horizontally (allowing load balancing through multiple deployments).

 Second, the non-uniform load distribution means that the physical servers are sometimes providing much more computing power than they need, especially during the night, but other times are able to provide too little.
 This is a somewhat important concern in the production environment, but much more so in the testing environment.
 As a result, FINN.no's test environments are being moved to an Infrastructure as a Service (IaaS) platform.
 Thus, a need for automatic scaling to reduce unnecessary expenses becomes apparent.
-This is another factor the team had to consider when selecting a Deployment Strategy.
+This is another factor the team had to consider when selecting a deployment strategy.

 ### Experiences with Automated Continuous Delivery